 There will be days when you watch your son with his friends and you just won't get it.
 Boy humor can be extra goofy and the potty humor starts as soon as they can talk.
 “Who knew the love of fart jokes was part of a boy's development?” said Phipps.
 “At some point after learning to talk, farts will be all your little one talks about.
 I am not sure when the phase ends.”
 So trust that you will be told that your dinner tastes like poop.
 You'll be called poopy head and poopy pants.
 If you laugh (and it's often hard not to) or scold, you just give the poop talk more value.
 So try to keep a straight face at least until you can vent on Facebook.

 There's a strong and consistent love that comes from boys from the get-go — and stays there through the long haul.
 “Whenever you come home, it’s like being a rock star in your own home,” Genovese said.

-Phipps agrees, “The thing I will miss most when my boys grow up is the adoring way they look at me and stroke my face and hair.
+“The thing I will miss most when my boys grow up is the adoring way they look at me and stroke my face and hair," Phipps said.
 They are such little romantics.
 I will say to my 6-year-old, ‘You're cute’ and he'll respond ‘You're cuter!’
 It almost makes it worth being the only female in an all-male household.”